Agriculture in Senegal: Forest products

-In Senegal, the contribution of forest and other natural resources to the economy is not visible although it is real and important.
-The potential production of fauna and forest products is high and diversified but this sector is not fully accounted for in the macroeconomic indicators.
+In Senegal, the contribution of forest and other natural resources to the economy is not visible, although it is real and important.
+The potential production of fauna and forest products is high and diversified, but this sector is not fully accounted for in the macroeconomic indicators.
 Officially, the sector represents less than 1% of GDP.
-However the production of forest resources, mainly charcoal and wildlife, is estimated at $50 million yearly.
+However, the production of forest resources, mainly charcoal and wildlife, is estimated at $50 million yearly.

-Data collected in 2006 by UICN from producers, brokers and consumers of wild plant and animal products indicate that most of non-wood plants, wild animals, and continental fish are commercialized and only a small proportion is used for consumption.
-The economic importance of forest products varies by region but they account for up to 50% of the revenues of poor rural households.
-The value of these products, which usually are not included in the national statistics, is estimated at least $19 to $35 million.
-Gum arabic exports, which are not included in the about figures, soared to over $280 million in 2006.
+Data collected in 2006 by UICN from producers, brokers and consumers of wild plant and animal products indicate that most of the non-wood plants, wild animals, and continental fish are commercialized and only a small proportion is used for consumption.
+The economic importance of forest products varies by region, but they account for up to 50% of the revenues of poor rural households.
+The value of these products, which are usually not included in the national statistics, is estimated at least $19 to $35 million.
+Gum arabic exports, which are not included in the figures, soared to over $280 million in 2006.

 Production resources and inputs

 The construction of the Diama and Manantali Dams in 1986 created an additional 240,000 hectares of land which can be irrigated on the Senegalese side of the Senegal River in northern Senegal.
 This gave the country the potential to diversify its crop base and increase food production.
 However, operation of the upstream dam has also reduced annual floods along the floodplain, where an ancient and productive form of recessional irrigation has been practiced for hundreds of years.
-Recessional irrigation is still practiced along these flood plains for an estimated 50,000 hectares.
+Recessional irrigation is still practiced along these floodplains for an estimated 50,000 hectares.

 The best agricultural land along the Senegal River is in the alluvial valley between Bakel and Dagana, and this area is the most densely populated part of the valley.
 As the floods retreat each year, a variety of crops (including millet, sorghum, rice, and vegetables) are sown, and they grow and mature quickly.
 These areas also provide pasture for livestock.
 But because rainfall has been lower in Guinea in 2006, the water table of the Senegal River and its effluents was at a critical level and comparable to a dry year as of early 2007.
-This situation was expected to limit recession and dry season productions.
+This situation was expected to limit the recession and dry season productions.

 In addition, pests such as insects and locusts have been reported on peanuts, cowpeas, and sorghum.
-In northern Senegal, rice production will likely be seriously affected this year by the extensive invasion of grain eating birds - the red-billed quelea (Quelea quelea).
+In northern Senegal, rice production will likely be seriously affected this year by the extensive invasion of grain-eating birds - the red-billed quelea (Quelea quelea).

-During this growing season the Government has subsidized the agricultural sector at a level of about $40 million.
-This investment included the purchase of 40,000 tons of peanut seeds, payments to peanut producers of up to $10 million, the purchase of seeds of special crops such as sesame, cassava, corn, and hisbiscus sabdarifa (bissap), and for the subsidy of fertilizers.
+During this growing season, the Government has subsidized the agricultural sector at a level of about $40 million.
+This investment included the purchase of 40,000 tons of peanut seeds, payments to peanut producers of up to $10 million, the purchase of seeds of special crops such as sesame, cassava, corn, and hisbiscus sabdarifa (bissap), and the subsidy of fertilizers.
 The government has also contributed $10 million for the purchase of farming equipment.